User Manual

 Just like in the Appointment Blood Images panels, you can change the title of an image displayed under the image in a thumbnail.

 To give images a more identifiable title, click on the title in any thumbnail to enter ‘edit mode’.
 Make any required changes and to save changes to the database, click the ‘Enter’ key on your keyboard.
-To exit without saving and revert to the previously saved title, click your ‘Escape’ key or click somewhere else on the screen.
+To exit without saving and revert to the previously saved title, click your ‘Escape’ key (not Mac) or click somewhere else on the screen.
 Duplicate image titles are not allowed.

 View large versions of images & add Image Notes